Monyck/puppet_zabbix_server/README.md

 For detailed info about the logic and usage patterns of Example42 modules check the DOCS directory on Example42 main modules set.
 Official site: http://www.example42.com

+## USAGE - Notice
+---
+**Zabbix is made of several separate parts and can be installed on different hosts.
+Therefore, this module allows you to install the different parts separately.
+You are strongly advised to read the code to enable or disable the installation of the different parts.**
+---

 ## USAGE - Basic management